intelligent-username/Latex-Converter/README.md

 - Plain text (.txt)
 - Rich text format (.rtf)

-You need to have the Python programming language installed.
+You need to have the Python programming language (version 3.1 or later) installed.
 Once you have Python, the required libraries can be downloaded by typing:

 ```python